pitdive/haproxy_config/README.md

     This configuration include the backup option for the DC : dc2 Please copy the file haproxy.cfg on the haproxy server (into /etc/haproxy/) Then restart the haproxy service on the haproxy server via systemctl command

+This option is useful if the datacenter dc1 is the main datacenter where all the infrastructure is present.
+The datacenter dc2 has Cloudian ndoes with a limited infrastructure.
+You would like to limit the bandwidth usage between the datacenters.
+(avoid : sending a s3 request to dc2 although all your s3 clients are based on dc1 except if dc1 nodes are down)

 **In all cases, grab the haproxy.cfg file created in the local directory and send it to the haproxy server (aka the load-balancer host)**